 For live Q&As, you can start with Google Plus Hangouts.
 It’s a great free option.
 Just remember to make the content available to the rest of your users, after the live event is over.
-You can also explore tools like Meerkat and Periscope.
+You can also explore tools like Periscope.

 In addition to FAQs and live sessions, you can also explore forums.
 Besides support, forums also get you organic traffic.
 Forums rank well, because users ask their exact question in them.
 So, they’re rich with branded longtail queries.